-He is an outsider in his village because he is wandering about the outside world.
-He acts like someone who does not belong there and for this, his surrounding doesn’t get him.
-The loving and caring relationship with his grandmother is pure, but it’s also an alibi for him not to fulfill his dreams.
+He is and outsider in his village because he is wandering about the outside world.
+He acts like someone who does not belong there and for this, his surrounding doesn’t understand him.
+The loving and caring relationship with his grandmother is pure, but it’s also an alibi for him not to fulfil his dreams.
 It’s a comfortable safety net with a responsibility.
 Therefore, Billy accepts his fate of being stuck and he’s caught up in his everyday routine and daydreaming about places he’s never been to.

-Tana is an outside element that appears suddenly and pushes Billy out of his comfort zone, puts him on the road, where he actually realizes that there are many more exciting things than he ever imagined.
+Tana is an outside element that appears suddenly and pushes Billy out of his comfort zone, puts him on the road, where he actually realises that there are much more exciting things than he ever imagined.

 Being open to and trying out new things is important.
 It gives new experience and encourages inner growth.
 As the story evolves the world slowly starts to open up in front of Billy’s eyes.
-Bit by bit, and by the end of his journey, he realizes the inevitable – there is nothing left for him in the village, he has to find his own path.
+Bit by bit, by the end of his journey, Billy realises the inevitable – there is nothing left for him in the village, he has to find his own path.

 Through his relationship with Tana, I want to create a sensible loving character, who is always prepared to help.
-Tana’s character not only pushes him out of his comfort but makes him realize, that he is not on his own.
+Tana’s character not only pushes him out of his comfort, but makes him realise, that he is not on his own.
 The same goes for Tana.

-I want to emphasize the relationship between place and time throughout the whole film.
+I want to emphasise the relationship of place and time throughout the whole film.
 As the scenery expands the time starts to run faster.

 My goal is to make a movie that speaks to all the people who have the experience of leaving loved ones behind and to all the people who struggle with starting on their own.
-I want to push the audience over the edge and make them go and have an adventure after seeing the film, plus there are no genre films in Slovenia.
+I want to push the audience over the edge and make them feel good about themselvesgo and have an adventure after seeing the film, plus there are no genre films in Slovenia.